Plus photos from “Mists,” the Nelson-Jeanette hideaway home

 The next morning, a good-sized group of people met in the lobby, ready for the driving tour.
 We took a few minutes to get everyone who needed a ride assigned to a car, then we drove in procession through Hollywood, Beverly Hills, Brentwood and Pacific Palisades, visiting most of the homes lived in by Nelson and Jeanette.
 The most popular site was Mists, judging from the cheers when I announced that as the next stop on the tour!
 One of our members had done extensive research on history of the house; I read it aloud as everyone got out of their cars to survey the area and take lots of pictures.

-Above left: I’m standing on Angelo Drive, reading aloud about the house known as Mists.
-Above right: one of the views of Los Angeles from high atop “Misty Mountain;” you can see why Nelson nicknamed the house as he did.
+Above: I’m standing on Angelo Drive, reading aloud about the house known as Mists.
+Below: one of the views of Los Angeles from high atop “Misty Mountain;” you can see why Nelson nicknamed the house as he did.

 People were also interested in the house that Nelson built on Halvern (that he later sold to Fred MacMurray).
 The question was brought up as to why a family-sized house had been designed after Nelson’s marriage to Ann Franklin, since they never had children together.
 (MacMurray and wife June Haver raised their twin daughters in this house.)
 K.T.
 Ernshaw, who joined us on the tour, answered the question for us.
 She stated that Nelson had purchased the empty lot and had the plans drawn up much earlier than the marriage to Ann.
 He had talked about moving Jeanette into it and raising a family with her after they married.
 Of course this didn’t come about, so after he married Ann, Nelson went ahead with the building of that house anyway.
 It was finished in 1940 and Nelson sold it in 1946.